 The days rush by, don’t they?

-But what if I were to tell you that there’s one simple thing you can do to remember more about your life?
+Journaling is truly one of the simplest things you can do to remember more about your life?

 That’s what Keats asked himself back in May of 1819 when he wrote Ode to a Nightingale.
 Check it out.
 It’s well worth memorizing.